Just for Kids law works with children and young people aged 10 to 25 who live in London. We can help if you have problems with:

 - Immigration: Our immigration caseworker can help you find the best way to resolve your immigration problem, and help you complete an application for status.

-We don’t currently have lawyers working on housing or family law but if you get in touch with us we can help you find a lawyer from another organisation to help with these things.
+We don’t currently have lawyers working on family law but if you get in touch with us we can help you find a lawyer from another organisation to help with these things.

 Our youth opportunities workers will help you to get into education, find a job and get involved in other positive activities.